-It is up to each farm involved with the Farm Internship Project to advertise their internship opportunities.
+It is up to each farm involved with the Farm Internship Program to advertise their internship opportunities.
 Internship opportunities can often be found at:

 There are many educational opportunities for participating interns.
 As part of the program, farm owners provide valuable hands-on knowledge of farming and agricultural practices to pass down to a new generation.
 Interns are provided an approved curriculum from participating farms, giving them a structured education and the ability to put farming theories into practice.
 You can read some examples of educational resources here:

 - Transplanting (sample).

 - Western Sustainable Agriculture Research & Education (SARE) Farm Internship Curriculum and Handbook.